bob-collective/bob/docs/docs/learn/introduction/gateway/index.md

 ### User Flow

-1. A user requests to swap BTC for wrapped BTC (e.g. WBTC, tBTC, or FBTC) or staked BTC (e.g. SolvBTC.BBN, uniBTC)
+1. A user requests to swap BTC for wrapped BTC (e.g. WBTC, tBTC, or FBTC) or staked BTC (e.g. SolvBTC.BBN, uniBTC).
-1. The user gets a "quote" of which Gateway smart contract is an available route (i.e. which LP they can swap with)
+1. The user gets a "quote" of which Gateway smart contract is an available route (i.e. which LP they can swap with).
-1. The user creates an "order" with the relayer to reserve the LP's liquidity
+1. The user creates an "order" with the relayer to reserve the LP's liquidity.
-1. The user creates a Bitcoin transaction, updating the order with their txid
+1. The user creates a Bitcoin transaction, updating the order with their txid.
+Gateway's SDK creates a hash of the user's intent, which is included in the `OP_RETURN` of the transaction.
+This hash includes metadata such as the user's EVM address, which strategy they are using (i.e. their intent), and how many sats to convert to ETH for gas, among other data.
+By including a deterministic hash of the user's order, we lay the groundwork for making Gateway trustless in the future by decentralizing the relayer set.
-1. The relayer monitors the Bitcoin chain and sends the LP's wrapped BTC to the user after the txid seen on Bitcoin.
-Specifically, the relayer submits a Merkle proof of the Bitcoin tx to an [on-chain light client](/learn/builder-guides/relay) for trustless verification of the user's intent.
+1. The relayer monitors the Bitcoin chain and sends the LP's wrapped BTC to the user after the txid is seen on Bitcoin.
+Specifically, the relayer submits a Merkle proof of the user's Bitcoin tx to an [on-chain light client](/learn/builder-guides/relay) for trustless verification of the user's intent.
+It accomplishes this by requiring that the recipient's EVM address, sequence of smart contract calls, and other order data exactly match the hash in the `OP_RETURN` of the user's Bitcoin transaction.

 ### Liquidity Provider (LP) Flow